A Follow-up Study Validating a Blended Technique for Identifying the Proximal Humerus Intraosseous Vascular Access Insertion Site

 Spring Branch, Texas, United States

-Intraosseous infusion flow rates attained using 4 different infusion pressures Gravity; 100 mmHg, 200 mmHg and 300 mmHg.
+Intraosseous infusion flow rates attained at tested infusion pressures, which may include Gravity; 100 mmHg, 200 mmHg and 300 mmHg.

 Time frame: Day 1 after establishing IO vascular access

-Time in seconds for fluid delivery from the proximal humerus to the heart, using visualization of contrast injection under fluoroscopy.
+Time in seconds for fluid delivery from the proximal humerus to the heart, using visualization of contrast injection under fluoroscopy was performed and measured once for the participants in the Healthy Subjects: Blended Technique arm.

 Time frame: Day 1 after IO insertion

-Time frame: Day 1 after establishing IO vascular access and peripheral venous access
+Time frame: Day 1 within 30 minutes after establishing proximal humerus IO vascular access and peripheral venous access